rohithateappple/MegaGridDocumentation/docs/grid-interactions/introduction-interactions.md

 ## Introduction

-In this section, we’ll explore the various ways you can interact with your grid.
+In this section, we’ll explore how you can interact with your grid.
 While there are various ways, everything essentially boils down to a few key interactions:

 1. Get / Set Tile Data
 2. Get / Set Tile States